Global websites down as Cloudflare ‘investigating’ fresh issues

 A number of websites and platforms were affected, including the DownDetector site used to monitor online service issues.

-A host of websites, including DownDetector, went down on Friday morning after fresh issues at Cloudflare.
+A host of websites, including LinkedIn, Zoom and DownDetector, went down on Friday morning after fresh issues at Cloudflare.

 It added shortly after that it has implemented a potential fix to the issue and is now monitoring the results.